- How To Get Started Blogging The Right Way In 2021

 NOTE: Instead of WP Rocket, you can choose to stick with the SiteGround Optimizer which does the same thing…although it’s not quite as robust…but it’s free for the ‘GrowBig’ plan and above.

 4. WordFence Security This is a super popular plugin designed to protect your website from malware and attacks from malicious attempts to get into your site by brute force.
 This is free and has an upgraded option.

 5. Anti Spam Bee This is a one-stop solution for unwanted spam comments.
 It also keeps track of previous attempts to spam you and blocks them permanently.
 It’s a free plugin.

 6. Short Pixel Image Optimizer This is easy to use, install-and-forget image optimizer to resize and compress all new images, and also past images that are already loaded on your site ‘media section’.
 This helps to keep your site loading fast without getting bogged down from the size of large image files.
 This plugin is free for up to 100 credits and it’s cheap to buy credits if you start loading heaps of images.

 7. Sassy Social Share This is a social media sharing tool that you can customize to suit the colors of your theme.
 There are plenty around to choose from and it’s worth doing some research..but this is simple to set up and use, so it will get you started and it’s free.

 I hope you enjoyed this tutorial about starting your website and becoming a blogger.

-There is more info that you need to know and that will really help you with your new business.
-But I don’t want to overload you.
-So, take your time and have fun starting your website, and installing your theme and plugins.
+There is more info that you need to know and will really help you with your new blogging business.
+So, take your time and have fun starting your website and installing your theme and plugins.

 See you there…